 By J.G.
 Farrell

-The Lost Man Booker Prize was a one-off prize to honour the books that missed out on the opportunity to win the Booker Prize in 1970.
+The Lost Man Booker Prize was a one-off award to honour the books that missed out on the opportunity to win the Booker Prize in 1970

-In 1971, just two years after it began, the Booker Prize ceased to be awarded retrospectively and became a prize for the best novel of the year of publication.
-At the same time the award moved from April to November, resulting in a wealth of fiction published for much of 1970 not being considered for the prize.
-Some 40 years on, a panel of three judges - all of whom were born in or around 1970 - was appointed to select a shortlist of six novels from that year.
+In 1971, just two years after it began, the Booker Prize stopped being awarded retrospectively and became a prize for the best novel of the year of publication.
+At the same time, the prize-giving moved from April to November.
+This meant many works of fiction published in 1970 missed out on being considered for the prize.

 By J.G.
 Farrell